-The Office of the Interconnection shall permit a DER Aggregator to participate in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model if the applicable DER Aggregation Resource includes Component DERs that are end-use customers of an electric distribution company that distributed more than 4 million MWh in the previous fiscal year, as identified by the electric distribution company, unless the DER Aggregation Resource includes one or more Component DERs that are demand response and the Relevant Electric Retail Regulatory Authority has prohibited the participation of demand response in the DER Aggregator Participation Model.
+The Office of the Interconnection shall permit a DER Aggregator to participate in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model if the applicable DER Aggregation Resource includes Component DER that are end-use customers of an electric distribution company that distributed more than 4 million MWh in the previous fiscal year, as identified by the electric distribution company, unless the DER Aggregation Resource includes one or more Component DER that are demand response and the Relevant Electric Retail Regulatory Authority has prohibited the participation of demand response in the DER Aggregator Participation Model.

-A DER Aggregator may participate in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model using DER Aggregation Resources containing one or more Component DERs that also participate in one or more retail programs.
+A DER Aggregator may participate in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model using DER Aggregation Resources containing one or more Component DER that also participate in one or more retail programs.
 The Office of the Interconnection shall only credit a DER Aggregator for the sale of a product in the PJM energy, capacity, and/or ancillary services markets if that same product is not also credited as part of a retail program, including but not limited to a Component DER participating in a retail net energy metering program.

 A DER Aggregator may participate in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model using DER Aggregation Resources that provide multiple services in the PJM energy, capacity, and/or ancillary services markets through the DER Aggregator Participation Model.
-An Component DER may not be used in a DER Aggregation Resource if that Component DER is also registered to provide another service in the PJM energy, capacity, and/or ancillary services markets, either individually or as part of another Market Participant.
+A Component DER shall not be registered with multiple DER Aggregation Resources, or participate as part of another Market Participant outside of the DER Aggregator Participation Model.
 The Office of the Interconnection shall only credit a DER Aggregator for the sale of a product in the PJM energy, capacity, and/or ancillary services markets if that same product is not also credited as part of another wholesale sale.

-DER Aggregators providing capacity using a DER Capacity Aggregation shall be subject to the Day-ahead Energy Market must-offer requirement described in Tariff, Attachment K-Appendix, Section 1.10.1A(d) and Operating Agreement, Schedule 1, Section 1.10.1A(d), based on the technology of the Component DERs within the DER Capacity Aggregation.
+DER Aggregators providing capacity using a DER Capacity Aggregation shall be subject to the Day-ahead Energy Market must-offer requirement described in Tariff, Attachment K-Appendix, Section 1.10.1A(d) and Operating Agreement, Schedule 1, Section 1.10.1A(d), based on the technology of the Component DER within the DER Capacity Aggregation.

+DER Aggregation Resources are subject to offer price cap and associated three pivotal supplier test provisions of Operating Agreement, Schedule 1, section 6.4

-A DER Capacity Aggregation Resource containing Component DERs directly connected to distribution facilities not co-located with retail end-use load other than Station Power may be subject to a MOPR Floor Offer Price, in accordance with the provisions applicable to MOPR Floor Offer Price for Generation Capacity Resources, as described in Tariff, Attachment DD, section 5.14(h-2).
+A DER Capacity Aggregation Resource containing Component DER directly connected to distribution facilities not co-located with retail end-use load other than Station Power may be subject to a MOPR Floor Offer Price, in accordance with the provisions applicable to MOPR Floor Offer Price for Generation Capacity Resources, as described in Tariff, Attachment DD, section 5.14(h-2).

 If a DER Capacity Aggregation Resource is subject to the Minimum Floor Offer Price pursuant to Tariff, Attachment DD, sections 5.14(h) and 5.14(h-1), the Capacity Market Seller that owns or controls such resources may submit a Sell Offer with a Minimum Floor Offer Price of no lower than the MW-weighted average of the applicable MOPR Floor Offer Prices (zero if not applicable) of the aggregated resources in such Sell Offer.

-A DER Capacity Aggregation Resource containing Component DERs directly connected to distribution facilities not co-located with retail end-use load other than Station Power may be subject to a Market Seller Offer Cap, in a manner consistent with the provisions applicable to Market Seller Offer Cap for Generation Capacity Resources, as described in Tariff, Attachment DD, section 6 and Tariff, Attachment M-Appendix, section II.E.
+A DER Capacity Aggregation Resource containing Component DER directly connected to distribution facilities not co-located with retail end-use load other than Station Power may be subject to a Market Seller Offer Cap, in a manner consistent with the provisions applicable to Market Seller Offer Cap for Generation Capacity Resources, as described in Tariff, Attachment DD, section 6 and Tariff, Attachment M-Appendix, section II.E.